01 of 05

-On a recent trip to St. Remy we walked along on the Promenade dans l'univers de Vincent van...
-Gogh, an art trail with information markers which snakes through the city, heading south from the parking lot of the Tourist office.
+The Promenade dans l'univers de Vincent van Gogh is an art trail with information markers which snakes through the city, heading south from the parking lot of the Tourist office.
 The promenade allows you to visit the spots where van Gogh had set his easel and painted some of his most famous paintings.

 Sound artistically idyllic?
-Harrumph!
-It was a bust.
-We looked at fences.
-High walls.
-Cut forest.
-It seemed there was nothing left of the Provence that inspired the famous painter.
-Wealthy suburban dwellers with a very high budget for very tall cement walls had cut off all the great country views.
+Not so much.
+You'll find fences, high walls and cut forest.
+It seems there is nothing left of the Provence that inspired the famous painter.
+Wealthy suburban dwellers with a very high budget for very tall cement walls have cut off all the great country views.

-The Frenchman was right.
-The magic of the whole walk was where the tour came together--at the end.
+But hold on until the end.
+The magic of the whole walk comes together at the end.
 It was the golden triangle of St. Remy de Provence, anchored by the medieval monastery/asylum, the ancient Glanum, and a decent lunch in the shade of trees around a country hotel called Villa Glanum.

-And right in the center of this golden triangle was a single sign, number 3, which actually showed the exact location of a van Gogh painting called Les oliviers (ciel jaune et soleil resplendissant)--sprightly olive trees right in front of the hospital van Gogh checked himself into and which we would visit.
-You could see, finally, the exact scene that inspired van Gogh.
+And right in the center of this golden triangle is a single sign, which actually shows the exact location of a van Gogh painting called Les oliviers (ciel jaune et soleil resplendissant)--sprightly olive trees right in front of the hospital van Gogh checked himself into.
+You can see, finally, the exact scene that inspired van Gogh.

-So, if you're driving through Provence and are looking to stop for a night or two in the countryside with lots to do right out your door, follow along with us as we spend a day exploring this corner of Provence.Continue to 2 of 6 below.
+So, if you're driving through Provence and are looking to stop for a night or two in the countryside with lots to do right out your door, spend a day exploring this corner of Provence.Continue to 2 of 5 below.

 The public entrance to the Maison de santé Saint-Paul has tourist information on the wall surrounding the hospital.
 You need to buy a ticket, then walk down the gravel road toward the chapel, Passing the statue of Vincent and turning right at the stones with "Visite Touristique" carved and painted on them.

 The picture shows the reconstructed room of Vincent Van Gogh.
 Van Gogh had two rooms, one of which was to be the studio.
-The second room you see now holds a pair of bathtubs.
-Van Gogh had a weekly two hour bath as part of his therapy.
+The second room you'll see now holds a pair of bathtubs.
+Van Gogh had a weekly two-hour bath as part of his therapy.

 Mausoleum of the Julii sits on a rise just outside the Roman city of Glanum.
 It's one of the best examples of a Roman mausoleum in the world.

 The second half of Les Antiques is the triumphal arch.
-It was built during the rein of Augustus Caesar--10-25 B.C.
-The arch was a sign of the power of the Romans, and is certainly well-preserved.
+It was built during the reign of Augustus Caesar--10-25 B.C.
+The arch was a sign of the power of the Romans and is certainly well-preserved.

 Les Antiques are surrounded by trees and blocks of stone.
 Painters congregate here to paint the monuments.
-To get to the Roman site of Glanum, you cross the road and follow the path.Continue to 5 of 6 below.
+To get to the Roman site of Glanum, you cross the road and follow the path.Continue to 4 of 5 below.